-- 2. If there is an update from the Head of Planning and Regeneration requesting the deferment of the application, the Chairman will ask the Committee to consider this request without any public speaking.
+- 1. The application will be introduced by the Chairman. - 2.
+If there is an update from the Head of Planning & Regeneration requesting the deferment of the application, the Chairman will ask the Committee to consider this request without any public speaking.
 If the motion to defer the application is carried, the Chairman will move on to the next item, otherwise he will move to the next stage as set out below. - 3.
-The Chairman will introduce the item stating whether or not the members of the Committee have visited the site. - 4.
-Where no site visit has been necessary, the Development Manager will then play any video showing the site and will display the relevant plans. - 5.
-The order in which the Chairman will call the public to speak will be: - Those objecting to the application - Those supporting the application - A local Parish or Town Council Member - Local Wyre Ward Councillors - A County Councillor - The applicant and/or agent for the application - 6.
+The Chairman will introduce the item stating whether or not the members of the Committee have visited the site. - 4. ,The Head of Planning & Regeneration, the Development Manager or other planning officer will then present any updates, play any video showing the site, display relevant plans, photographs or other information. - 5.
+The order in which the Chairman will call the public to speak will be: - Those objecting to the application - Those supporting the application

+- A local Parish or Town Council Member - Wyre Ward Councillors - The Adjoining Ward Councillor (if they called in the application) - A County Councillor - The applicant and/or agent for the application - 6.
 After each person has spoken the Members of the Committee may ask the speaker questions of clarification on factual matters only. - 7.
 The Committee will then debate the application without further public involvement under the direction of the Chairman.
-The Chairman may also invite the Head of Planning and Regeneration to comment on matters raised or respond to questions as appropriate during or at the end of the debate. - 8.
+The Chairman may also invite the Head of Planning & Regeneration to comment on matters raised or respond to questions as appropriate during or at the end of the debate. - 8.
 The Committee will then reach a decision by voting on any properly tabled recommendation/ motion. - 9.
 After each decision the Chairman will inform the meeting of the decision.